Robust Particle Swarm Optimizer based on Chemomimicry: Results and Discussion

 \section{Results and Discussion}

-The CPSO algorithm was compared with the standard PSO2011 algorithm\cite{Mauricio:13} introduced by Clerc et al. Both algorithms attempted to find the global minima in multimodal and unimodal test functions with 1000 functional evaluations for each particle (30 replicates).
-The population size was varied from 5 to 20 in increments of 5 and the resulting optimized values were recorded (Table I).
-The test evaluated the following functions in ${\rm I\!R}^3$: griewank, rosenbrock, rastrigin, and parabola.
+The CPSO algorithm was compared with the standard PSO2011 algorithm \cite{Mauricio:13} introduced by Clerc et al on the following test functions in ${\rm I\!R}^3$: griewank, rosenbrock, rastrigin, and parabola.
+Both algorithms attempted to find the global minima in multimodal and unimodal test functions with 1000 functional evaluations for each particle (30 replicates).
+The population sizes were varied from 5 to 20 particles in increments of 5 and the resulting optimized values were recorded (Table I).

-Every multimodal function which was optimized by the CPSO algorithm featured a lower mean and standard deviation than the respective trials performed with the PSO2011 algorithm.
-The order of magnitude discrepancies for the unimodal parabola function can be explained by the scaling parameters employed.
-Despite the fact that CPSO is limited to such parameters it often returned mean solutions which were orders of magnitude lower then that of a standard algorithm with fewer points.
+Every multimodal function which was optimized by the CPSO algorithm featured lower means and standard deviations of the objectives than the respective trials performed with the PSO2011 algorithm.
+However, the PSO2011 algorithm performed considerably better on the unimodal parabola function.
+The order of magnitude discrepancies between CPSO and PSO2011 on the parabola test funcation may be explained by the scaling parameters employed.
+It is possible that with tuning of the CPSO parameters better optimized values could result.
+However, for this report the values were left untuned to ensure a fair comparison.
+Despite the fact that CPSO was limited to the parameters that were explored, this method often returned mean solutions which were orders of magnitude lower than that of a standard algorithm with fewer particles.

-The efficacy of CPSO is directly linked to the manner in which it handles multimodal function spaces.
+The efficacy of CPSO appeared to be linked to the manner in which it handles multimodal function spaces.
 The diffusion step is hypothesized to be the most important condition in overcoming convergence toward local minima.
-Future theoretical investigations and tests on this algorithm will be reported elsewhere.
+Future theoretical investigations and empirical tests on this algorithm will be reported elsewhere.